 Stop 3: The John Lennon Wall

 The Lennon Wall is covered with Beatles and John Lennon graffiti, lyrics, and simple quotations.
-It is very popular with younger and young-at-heart Prague Tourists.
+There is a ton of colorful graffiti on other topics too.

 Some come to pay homage to the band and Lennon himself, and some come to simply have their picture taken.

 This is one of the most interesting places to see in Prague!

 Located on the same side of the Vltava River as the Infant Jesus of Prague Church is Petrin Tower, one of the most prominent landmarks in Prague.

 It was inspired by Paris’ Eiffel Tower, just about 5 times smaller, and is situated up high on a hill.
 Ride the funicular railway to the top of Petrin Hill to save yourself from walking.